texane/wiloc/README.md

 WiFi to implement both tracking and Internet communication.
 That is, no additional modules are needed (GPS, GSM ...).
 It does so by using:
-- DNS tunnelling to communicate information to the web server through open access points,
+- DNS tunnelling to communicate information (MAC addresses ...) to the web server through open access points,
 - geolocation services to resolve MAC addresses into coordinates.

 The following diagram describes how it works: